 4. E-commerce is going to get a lot more technical—for everyone.

 Expensive technologies and optimization tactics that used to only be worth it for large companies to improve their conversion rates, sales, and revenue are becoming widely available to smaller sellers and merchants for much lower prices, sometimes even completely free.
-2015 will be a year customer experience matters more than ever, and a technically optimized site will the the one shoppers return to.
+2015 will be a year customer experience matters more than ever, and a technically optimized site will be the one shoppers return to.

 One good example of this trend is Optimizely, which just made their split testing software completely free for the vast majority of people who use it.
 Now there’s virtually no excuse to not A/B test pages on your site because of the associated price.